 - Sign up for the ECO Newsletter or follow us on Facebook to stay updated on upcoming events and opportunities fo provide feedback.

-- Coming soon!
-Social Pinpoint will be an online platform to share your ideas, thoughts, and feedback with Task Force members!
+- Engage on Social Pinpoint, an online platform to share your ideas, thoughts, and feedback with Task Force members!

 The City of Milwaukee, through its Environmental Collaboration Office (ECO) has been a leader in Wisconsin on local energy policy and climate action for the last decade, with efforts in renewable energy, energy efficiency, and green infrastructure with a full description of climate threats and actions at Milwaukee.gov/climate.
 Milwaukee County and other units of Milwaukee local government also have environmental sustainability offices that work on these issues.